MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 or trailing colon (`:`), or both, to indicate left, right, or center alignment respectively.

 For small tables, consider using a list instead.
-Lists are easier to maintain and read, can be reflowed to fit within the 100-character line limit, and are more accessible for uses that use screen readers for visual assistance.
+Lists are easier to maintain and read, can be reflowed to fit within the 100-character line limit, and are more accessible for users that use screen readers for visual assistance.

 For more information, see _Tables_ section of [Markdown reference for Microsoft Learn][05].